TLS10GS-IP Core Datasheet

 close_notify |

-Receive Notification that the sender will not send any more messages on this connection. |
+Receive notification that the sender will not send any more messages on this connection. |

 0x020A |